nemo-cluster/nemo-test/README.md

-This is the main project of NEMO continuos integration.
+This is the main project of NEMO continuous integration.

 **HOWTO**

-Users can fork this repository, add new easyconfigs and have it tested trought a pull request.
+Users can fork this repository, add new easyconfigs and have it tested trough a pull request.

 Once the pull request is accepted, it will be possible use this new easyconfig in our cluster.